IBM/watson-vehicle-damage-analyzer/README.md

 * Select Android 6.0 (Marshmallow) (API Level 23).
 * Click apply to download and install.

-Once you have completed all of the required installs and setup, you should have the following environment variables set appropriately for your platform:
+Once you have completed all of the required installs and setup, you will need the following environment variables set appropriately for your platform:

 * `JAVA_HOME`
 * `ANDROID_HOME`
-* `PATH`
+* `ANDROID_SDK_HOME`

-* How to determine proper values for environment variables:
+#### How to determine proper values for environment variables:

 Open `Android Studio` and navigate to `File` -> `Project Structure` -> `SDK Location`.
 This location value will serve as the base for your environement variables.
 For example, if the location is `/users/joe/Android/sdk`, then: